Sweden–United Kingdom relations: Diplomatic missions

-One notable friendship between the two nations is the British embassy in North Korea based in Pyongyang, is actually in the grounds of the Swedish embassy.
+The British embassy in North Korea based in Pyongyang is located in the same building as the Swedish embassy.

 State visits

 Two official states visits each between UK and Sweden took place during the reign of Elizabeth II.
 Former King Gustaf VI Adolf and Queen Louise made a visit to Elizabeth between 28 June to 1 July 1954.
 In return she made an official visit to Sweden visiting Stockholm and Gothenburg between 8 and 10 June 1956.
 Later on, the current monarch Carl XVI Gustaf made an official visit to the UK between 8 and 11 July 1975.
 Elizabeth later returned the visit between 25 and 28 May 1983.

 Monarchy

-King Carl XVI Gustaf is about 290th in line to the British throne as he is a descendant of Victoria of the United Kingdom through her third son.
-King Charles III on the other hand, although a descendant of Charles IX of Sweden is not in line to the Swedish throne, as the Swedish Act of Succession is limited to the descendants of Carl XVI Gustaf.
+King Carl XVI Gustaf is about 290th in line to the British throne as he is a descendant of Victoria of the United Kingdom through her third son, Prince Arthur.
+King Charles III, although a descendant of Charles IX of Sweden is not in line to the Swedish throne, as the Swedish Act of Succession limits successors to the descendants of Carl XVI Gustaf.

 Other noted British members of the Swedish royal family are Christopher O’Neill who holds a British passport, who is married to the king's daughter Princess Madeleine.
 Their three children; Princess Leonore, Prince Nicolas and Princess Adrienne are entitled to British nationality on descent of their father.
 Notable previous British members of the Swedish royal family include Welsh-born Princess Lilian, who was the king's aunt-in-law, and his paternal grandmother Princess Margaret of Connaught, the first wife of the king's grandfather Gustaf VI Adolf.
 King Gustaf VI Adolf continued with the British connection, by marrying the German-born Briton, Louise Mountbatten (a maternal aunt of Elizabeth II's husband, Prince Philip, Duke of Edinburgh) as his second wife.
 Carl XVI Gustaf's maternal grandfather, Charles Edward of Saxe-Coburg-Gotha, was by birth a British prince.

 The Earl and Countess of Wessex has represented the British Royal Family in all the recent royal weddings the king's children of Crown Princess Victoria and Daniel Westling, Princess Madeleine and Christopher O'Neill and Prince Carl Philip and Sofia Hellqvist.

-Both the UK and Sweden has small republican movements of Republic and Republikanska Föreningen.
-Which are both members of the pan-European Alliance of European Republican Movements, which in itself is based in Stockholm.
+The UK and Sweden have small republican movements, including Republic and Republikanska Föreningen.
+Which are members of the pan-European Alliance of European Republican Movements, which is based in Stockholm.